plumvillage/oracles/verses.rst

 #.

     | Or to thyself at least kind-hearted prove: [#]_
-    | As fast as thou shalt wane, so fast thou growest [#]_
+    | As fast as thou shalt wane, so fast thou growest. [#]_

-#.

-    | Mend your speech a little,
-    | Lest it may mar your fortunes. [#]_

 .. rubric:: Footnotes

 .. [#] The Tempest 1.2: Ariel.
 .. [#] Sonnet 8.
 "Seeming" changed to "seem".
 .. [#] Sonnet 60.
-"Transfix" here means "pierce through".
+"Transfix" here means "pierce through."
 .. [#] Sonnet 11.
 .. [#] The Tempest 1.2: Prospero.
 .. [#] Sonnet 3.
 "Glass" here means "mirror."
 .. [#] The Tempest 2.1: Francisco.
-Francisco assures Alonso that he saw Ferdinand swimming after the shipwreck, and that he may yet live.
+He assures Alonso that he saw Ferdinand swimming after the shipwreck, and that he may yet live.
 .. [#] Sonnet 10.
 .. [#] King Lear 5.3: King Lear.
-King Lear depicts a peaceful life together with his daughter Cordelia, with whom he is now reconciled.
+He depicts a peaceful life together with his daughter Cordelia, with whom he has reconciled.
 .. [#] The Tempest Epilogue: Prospero.
+"Charms" here means "spells" or "enchantments."
 .. [#] Romeo and Juliet 1.4: Mercutio.
 "I talk of dreams."
 .. [#] Sonnet 11.
-She here is nature.
+"She" here is Nature.
-.. [#] Twelfth Night 2.4: Duke Orisino.
+.. [#] Twelfth Night 2.4: Duke Orsino.
 Here he notes the unsteadiness of man's desires.
 .. [#] Sonnet 5.
 Trees in winter.
 .. [#] Twelfth Night 1.2: Captain.
 He reassures Viola that her brother may have saved himself from drowning.
 .. [#] Sonnet 18.
 Inclement weather precedes summer.
 .. [#] King Lear 5.3: King Lear.
 He vows to begin anew with his daughter Cordelia for having judged her wrongly.
-.. [#] Hamlet 1.2: Hamlet.
-Reminded by his mother that "All that lives must die," Hamlet explains why he seems so particularly mournful of his father's passing.
+.. [#] Hamlet, Prince of Denmark 1.2: Hamlet.
+Reminded by his mother that "All that lives must die," Hamlet explains why he is so particular in mourning his father's death.
 .. [#] As You Like It 2.7: Jaques.
 Manifestation only.
 .. [#] A Midsummer Night's Dream 1.1: Hippolyta.
 The moon overlooking the world at night.
 .. [#] The Tempest 5.1: Miranda.
-She wonders at Alonso's retinue upon his reconciliation with Ferdinand, after being raised by Prospero apart from humanity.
+She wonders at Alonso's retinue upon his reunion with Ferdinand, after being raised by Prospero apart from humanity.
 .. [#] Sonnet 7.
 The sun rising.
 .. [#] King Lear 2.2: Kent.
 He has been put in stocks by Cornwall and Regan, Lear's daughter.
 .. [#] Sonnet 5.
 The earth at winter.
-.. [#] Hamlet 1.2: Hamlet.
+.. [#] Hamlet, Prince of Denmark 1.2: Hamlet.
 Added "s" to thaw and resolve.
 .. [#] King Lear 1.2: Edmund.
 Cause and effect.
-.. [#] Hamlet 3.2: Hamlet.
+.. [#] Hamlet, Prince of Denmark 3.2: Hamlet.
 He charges Guildenstern with trying to play upon him to discover the root of his discontent.
 .. [#] A Midsummer Night's Dream 2.1: Helena.
 She professes the steadfastness of her love for Demetrius.
 .. [#] Sonnet 1.
 .. [#] Twelfth Night 1.3: Sir Toby Belch.
 He feels his niece Olivia should be free of the sorrow caused by her brother's death.
 .. [#] The Tempest 1.2: Miranda.
 She wishes Prospero to tell her who she is.
 .. [#] Twelfth Night 1.2: Viola.
-She disguises herself as a eunuch to serve the Duke of Orsino.
+She disguises herself as a eunuch to serve the Duke Orsino.
 .. [#] King Lear 1.4: Fool.
 .. [#] Sonnet 18.
 For "thou ow'st" read "you own," meaning that fair which is yours.
 .. [#] The Tempest 1.2: Prospero.
 He asks Miranda to see what she remembers of her past.